natac13/seanpaulcampbell.com/apps/website/src/content/blog/aws-bedrock-knowledge-base-sst.md

 tags: ["AWS", "SST", "Bedrock", "AI"]
 ---

-I recently needed to setup a 'Knownledge' base for an AI agent application.
+I recently needed to setup a 'Knowledge Base' for an AI agent application.
 I wanted the ability to vectorize and store markdown, text, and even PDFs.
 This knowledge base would then be used by the AI agent to answer questions from our users.

 My high level requirements were: